-The coastal landscape is composed of a matrix of interrelated plant communities distinguished by their proximity to the coast.
+The coastal landscape is composed of a matrix of interrelated plant communities distinguished by their proximity to the coast, soil types, and vegetation.
 Here we describe natural uplands (beach primary dune, backdune, coastal grassland and coastal scrub), wetlands (interdunal swale and salt marsh), and a novel, human-created system (constructed berms).
 All of these communities except coastal scrub and salt marsh are generally not maintained by fire.
 Coastal scrub has a long fire interval with very intense burns that consume the canopy.
 Below is more information on each community type.

 Dry (xeric) sandy soils in active sand and sediment exchange with the Gulf of Mexico.
 This community is characterized by little to no vegetation and wave deposited wrack (organic matter from Gulf).
 Many public access beaches have wrack removed, disturbing natural dune building processes.

 Xeric sandy soils are composed of dune building grasses including sea oats (Uniola paniculata), bitter panicgrass (Panicum amarum), and gulf bluestem (Schizachyrium maritimum), as well as early pioneer species including seacoast marshelder (Iva imbricata), gulf croton (Croton punctatus), beach morning-glory (Ipomoea imperati) and sea beach evening primrose (Oenothera humifusa).
 This is the area of dune formation that occurs between the beach and/or the constructed berm and the back dune field.